Save 20% off your first order with code: WELCOME

 Full Spectrum CBD contains every cannabinoid, or a "full profile," from the cannabis hemp plant.
 It contains all the cannabinoids, terpenes, and flavonoids.
 This type of oil is the most common option because it requires less extraction than the other types, and most customers seek out the full profile.

 Even though Full Spectrum CBD products contain THC, the product generally only has a small amount, which is not enough to cause any type of "high."
-Many believe Full Spectrum CBD is the best type of CBD oil because of the "Entourage effect" with all the cannabinoids present.
+Many believe that Full Spectrum CBD is the best type of CBD oil because of the effect called the "Entourage effect" that takes place with all the cannabinoids present.

-The entourage effect is the theory that cannabinoids are more effective when other cannabinoids are present.
+The benefits from the entourage effect are theorized to be that cannabinoids are more effective when other cannabinoids are present.
 So, more cannabinoids mean a strong entourage effect, which makes the oil more effective.

 The effects of CBD products are centered in assisting three main health concerns.
 Full-spectrum is taken to assist with discomfort, mood, and sleep.
 Your body's ECS will determine where the CBD you take is needed and distributed accordingly.